BastianBlokland/hellotriangle-dotnet/README.md

     run 'set-executionpolicy remotesigned' in a shell with administrator rights, more info can be found here: http://go.microsoft.com/fwlink/?LinkID=135170

 # ide setup
-Project is setup for VSCode usage on both Windows and MacOS, this read-me assumes VSCode use but any ide should work as it only requires dotnet cli for building and some simple bash / powershell scripts for asset building.
+Project is setup for VSCode usage on both Windows and MacOS, this readme assumes VSCode use but any ide should work as it only requires dotnet cli for building and some simple bash / powershell scripts for asset building.
 - Install vscode (https://code.visualstudio.com/)
 - Some extensions that will make your life better: